PabloRoss7/DotNetBasicAPI/DotNetBasicAPI/README.md

 # User Management API

 A RESTful API built with ASP.NET Core for managing users.
-The project was created to practice common backend development concepts used in modern web applications.
+It was built as the final project for the **"Desarrollo back-end con .NET" (Coursera)** course, to practice common backend development concepts used in modern web applications.

 ## Features